aws-controllers-k8s/community/docs/content/docs/user-docs/drift-recovery.md

-If you would like to decrease the drift remediation period for *all* resources owned by a controller, update the `reconcile.defaultResyncPeriod` value in the `values.yaml` file with the number of seconds for the new period, like so:
+If you would like to decrease the drift remediation period for *all* resources owned by a controller, update the `reconcile.defaultResyncPeriod` value in the Helm chart `values.yaml` file with the number of seconds for the new period, like so:

 ```yaml
 reconcile: